wavicto/ChalkCC/README.md

 4. **Code Generation**

 Breaks down the TAC IR further and traverses the structure to generate x86-compatible assembly.

+### Visitor Pattern

+**chalkcc** employs the **Visitor Pattern** to traverse and operate upon the nodes of its various structures (AST, IR, etc), allowing chosen functionality to be implemented without modifying the nodes themselves.

 ## Build Instructions